-There’s just one problem.
 The last thing you want to do is go back to school for another two or four very expensive years.
-After reading a bit online, you see that a possible route for you is getting a job after coding bootcamp.
-It seems like a sweet deal – you pay a fraction of typical college tuition and then are on your way to getting a coding job with no experience or degree.
+After reading a bit on the Internet, you see that one possible path for you is to get a job after attending a coding bootcamp.
+It seems like a good deal – you pay only a fraction of the usual college tuition and then you’re on your way to a coding job, with no experience or degree.

-If you’ve graduated a coding boot camp and you’re tearing your hair out in frustration because you can’t seem to get a job without having job experience yet, stop applying to 20 places a day.
+If you’ve graduated from a coding boot camp and you’re tearing your hair out in frustration because you can’t seem to get a job without having job experience yet, stop applying to 20 places a day.
 Try to identify what’s causing you to get stuck at this last hurdle, and then work on a plan to overcome it.

 Coding bootcamps and college degrees both have downsides.

 After you graduate, you might get to the interview stage for a job, only to find that you’re getting asked questions regarding data structures and algorithms that coding bootcamp just didn’t prepare you for.
 Plus, security and cryptography are almost entirely dependent on math knowledge that you won’t get from a bootcamp.